Not-a-Fintech-Company/Website/guides/how-to-launch-a-card-product.md

 Some of the controls you would configure include things like:
 * Transactions in last 5 minutes
-* Transactoins in last N hours
+* Transactions in last N hours
 * Amount spent in last N Hours
 * Amount spent at merchant across all accounts
 * Spend threshold based upon age of account